 - A manufacturer that distributed faulty airbags

-How D. Miller & Associates, PLLC Can Help with Your Car Accident Claim
+How Can D. Miller & Associates Help with My Car Accident Claim?

-Our team of personal injury attorneys has helped thousands of victims serving Houston obtain the recovery they deserve after suffering injuries caused by another party’s negligence.
-We help our clients facilitate even the toughest car accident cases, including those involving catastrophic injuries (e.g., brain injuries or spinal cord injuries), multi-car accidents, defect-related collisions, rental cars, contested fault cases, and wrongful death.
+Our team of knowledgeable accident lawyers have helped thousands of victims in Houston recover the compensation they deserve after suffering injuries caused by another party’s negligence.
+We have the skills and resources to facilitate even the toughest car accident cases including catastrophic injuries, multi-car crashes, defect-related collisions, contested fault cases, and wrongful death.

-After a serious accident, your focus should be on getting well, not on insurance and legal matters.
+After a serious wreck, your focus should be on getting well, not on insurance and legal matters.
 We can take care of the stressful and confusing matters on your behalf, including:

 - Talking to the insurance companies